Time-multiplexed In-memory computation scheme for mapping Quantized Neural Networks on hybrid CMOS-OxRAM building blocks: Prior Art

 \section{Prior Art}

 QNNs enable an efficient mapping of neural network computations to analog hardware by restricting precision\cite{Sze_2017} while simultaneously offering significant resilience to errors\cite{Parmar_2021}.
 Extreme forms of QNN investigated in literature include BNN (2 states/ 1-bit) and TNN (3 states/ 2-bit).
 BNNs are realized in digital hardware in form of XNOR gates followed by popcount circuits.
 TNNs add `0' state and replace XNOR with Gated-XNOR\cite{DengJPWL18}.
 Gating is realized by checking non-zero status of both inputs thus avoiding unnecessary computation of XNOR operations.
 This further offers benefits in terms of sparsity (for storage) as well as pruning (for computations) in comparison to BNN.
-Key difference exists between both in terms of activation functions employed as shown below in Eq.~(\ref{eq1}) and Eq.~(\ref{eq2}).
+The key difference exists between both in terms of activation functions employed as shown below in Eq.~(\ref{eq1}) and Eq.~(\ref{eq2}).

 BNN hardware implementations based on In-Memory Computing (IMC) typically employ usage of differential weights and inputs to realize dual polarity (`+1',`-1') in hardware\cite{Bocquet_2018,Yin_2020,Yins_2020}.
-Recent studies have also shown TNNs realized by using similar hardware that offer sparsity benefits \cite{YinOYLLLW18,Yins_2020,LaborieuxBHKNVP21} by employing a 3rd state combination for the synapse (both devices in HRS) and activations (all 0's).
-This leads to savings in energy dissipation for computation.
+Recent studies have also shown TNNs realized by using similar hardware that offer sparsity benefits \cite{YinOYLLLW18,Yins_2020,LaborieuxBHKNVP21} by employing a 3$^{rd}$ state combination for the synapse (both devices in HRS) and activations (all 0's).
+This leads to savings in energy dissipation for computation. {Some studies have explored benefits of employing sigmoid neurons with binarized weights to improve accuracy\cite{Elbtity_2021}.
+However, this can potentially lead to implementation complexities since the resulting output may not conform to the signal requirement of BNN/TNN as sigmoid can result in an analog value (see Fig.~\ref{Fig1a}).
+To perform computation for all layers directly based on output of previous layer it becomes essential to use activation functions described in Eq.~(\ref{eq1}) and Eq.~(\ref{eq2}) for all the intermediate layers.}